 This is a popular place to visit.
 Visitors can hike, fish, and ski there.
 The National Park is also part of the International Dark Sky Association.

 The park lies in the southern Nordic region of Norway.
-It has certain animal and plant species that are only found south of the Arctic Circle, such as reindeer herds which are among the largest in the world.
+It has certain animal and plant species only found south of the Arctic Circle, such as reindeer herds, among the world’s largest.

 A lot of stone age settlements have been found in the area.
 Most seem to follow the patterns related to reindeer migration, as early man tracked and hunted deer for food, furs, and leather.

 The name Hardangervidda is a compound of the name of the valley and vidda.
-It is derived from hardr which means ‘high plateau’.
+It is derived from hard, which means ‘high plateau.’